Comment éviter le stress pendant les fêtes de fin d'année ?

 Financially, Christmas can also be a tricky time - especially with the rising cost of living.
 People may find themselves working longer hours to pay for presents and food.

-Often, we feel obligated to attend lots of social events to avoid disappointing others, when we really need to take time to slow down and relax.
+Often, we feel obliged to attend lots of social events to avoid disappointing others, when we really need to take time to slow down and relax.
 As a result, we may end up getting less sleep, which can impact our mood.

-"'No' really is the hardest word to say, and if you tend to please others, you're going to find it very stressful," says Evans.
-"After the year we've all had, it is crucial to create healthy boundaries for ourselves, as this may be the first real chance we've had to take a break in a long time."
+Evans says: "'No' really is the hardest word to say, and if you tend to please others, you're going to find it very stressful.
+After the year we've all had, it is crucial to create healthy boundaries for ourselves, as this may be the first real chance we've had to take a break in a long time."

 Sometimes, even the change to our routines over the holiday season can have an impact on the way we feel.
-We may end up going to bed later, eating more or consuming more alcohol or richer foods, while doing less physical exercise.
+We may end up going to bed later, eating more, or consuming more alcohol or richer foods, while doing less physical exercise.
 These lifestyle changes can have a knock-on effect on our mood and stress levels.

 How to avoid stress over Christmas